gravitational/careers/challenges/systems/challenge-1.md

 ### Library

-* Worker library with methods to start/stop/query status and get the output of a job.
+* Worker library with methods to start/stop/query status of a job.
 * Library should be able to stream the output of a running job.
   * Output should be from start of process execution.
   * Multiple concurrent clients should be supported.
+  * Do not make any assumptions about the process's output - it may be text or raw binary data.

 ### API